Beginner

 console.log(formatPath); // "/home/user/dir/index.html"

 When we want to make our code cross-platform, we can use the join method.
-This joins any number of string by the OS-specific file seperator.
+This joins any number of string by the OS-specific file separator.
 On Mac OS this would be foo/bar.
 On windows, this would be foo\bar.

 const joinPath = path.join("foo", "bar");